porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.design.md

 ## Skipping pages

-The arrows allow the user to skip to the previous or next page, thus are they are interactive by default.
-When reaching the first or last content page, either the left or right arrow is disabled.
+The arrows allow to skip to the previous or next page and therefore interactive by default.
+When reaching the first or last content page, neither the left nor right arrow are disabled.

 ## Current page

-The current page position is always indicated by a red bottom line.
+The current page position is always marked by a red underline.
 By default, the current page item is not clickable.

 ## Displaying 8 pages or more

 If there are at least 8 pages, an ellipsis ("...") is shown for a dedicated range of pages that are located inbetween the visible pagination numbers.
 The ellipsis is not clickable.

+If there are at least 8 pages, an non-clickable ellipsis ("...") is displayed for the allocated range of pages located inbetween the visible page items.